nikithaeedulakanti/OIBSIP-CyberSecurity/Task-6-Patch-Management/patch_management_report.md

 If organizations fail to install security patches promptly, attackers can exploit these known vulnerabilities, leading to cyberattacks such as ransomware infections, data breaches, and system compromise.
 ## Real-World Examples
+### 1. WannaCry Ransomware Attack (2017)

+The WannaCry ransomware attack affected more than 200,000 computers across over 150 countries.
+It exploited the EternalBlue vulnerability in Microsoft Windows (CVE-2017-0144).
+Although Microsoft had released a security patch before the attack, many organizations failed to install it.
+As a result, hospitals, businesses, and government organizations experienced major disruptions and financial losses.

+### 2. Equifax Data Breach (2017)

+The Equifax breach occurred because attackers exploited an unpatched vulnerability in Apache Struts (CVE-2017-5638).
+The company delayed applying the available security patch, allowing attackers to steal sensitive personal information of approximately 147 million people.
+This incident resulted in significant financial penalties and damage to the company's reputation.
 ## Consequences of Not Patching
 ## Patch Management Lifecycle
 ## Best Practices